H1dd3n00b/InTuneAutoMate/README.md

 **Compatibility Limitation:**
 The script may not function as intended on mobile devices, including phones, or on other operating systems.
 It is optimized for Windows environments and their unique configurations.

-Additionally, **this script requires a visible browser window to execute its *interactive*** features.
+Additionally, **this script requires a visible browser window to execute its *interactive* features**.
 It won't operate in a headless browser environment.